 In fact, there’s not really a consensus as to where Big Sur even is…ask different people and you might get a different definition.
 Generally, it’s about a 90 mile stretch along the PCH consisting of the foothills of the Santa Lucia Mountains, jagged coastline, and forest of Redwoods.

 Pfeiffer Beach is located near Julia Pfeiffer Burns State Park, which is off the Pacific Coast Highway about 37 miles south of Carmel.
-Fortunately, Pfeiffer Canyon Bridge has reopened, so the route to access the beach is a little easier than it might’ve been a few months ago.
+Fortunately, Pfeiffer Canyon Bridge has reopened, so the route to access the beach is a little easier than it might’ve been last year or previously.

 The beach itself is down a narrow, one-lane dirt road.
 If you have an overly large or overly small vehicle, you might have issues navigating this road, especially if your vehicle is large and there’s oncoming traffic.
 At the end of the road is a paved parking area with restrooms, and from there, the beach itself is a leisurely 10 minute walk.
 You can camp at Julia Pfeiffer Burns State Park, albeit not on this particular beach.

-There are numerous California State Parks in the area, plenty of public beaches, and many other cool points of interest like McWay Falls and Bixby Bridge, among other things (see our other posts about Big Sur for some ideas of things to do).
+There are numerous California State Parks in the area, plenty of public beaches, and many other cool points of interest like McWay Falls and Bixby Bridge, among other things.
 I’m no expert on Big Sur, but it driving through and visiting some of these spots, it seems like tourism is the big “thing” in Big Sur, with not many businesses (that I saw, at least) operating that in some way don’t directly relate to tourism.

 As for the best time to experience the Keyhole Arch “Light Show,” we think mid-January is about the sweet spot in terms of the best light.
 Between Christmas and New Year’s, a lot of people tend to come to this beach because that’s either when they’re off from work or traveling to California, so we’d recommend avoiding those dates if you can.
 If you want lower crowds, aim for around January 2-10, as that’s typically ever-so-slightly before the peak of the lighting, but after the holiday rush.

-Aside from this particular time of year, Pfeiffer Beach is a popular spot and one of California’s many impressive beaches along the Pacific Coast Highway that is known for its purple sand (you can see some of it in the photos here).
+Aside from this particular time of year, Pfeiffer Beach is a popular spot and one of California’s many impressive beaches along the Pacific Coast Highway that is known for its purple sand.
 That purple sand coupled with the rays of light shining through the Keyhole Arch at sunset almost make it feel like something out of science fiction (or perhaps that sunlight is tractor beam aimed at reclaiming E.T.’s precious purple sand that his planet lost), and it’s really a sight to behold.